sap-tutorials/Tutorials/tutorials/hana-advanced-analytics-teched-4/hana-advanced-analytics-teched-4.md

   }
 });
 ```

-Execute the statement to insert the values
+Execute the statement to insert the values.

 ![Docstore](2.png)